-A CR1 spouse visa (also known as the IR1) is an immigrant visa issued to a foreign-born person who wishes to enter the United States to live with their U.S. citizen or permanent resident spouse.
+A CR1 spouse visa (also known as the IR1) is an immigrant visa issued to a foreign-born individual who wishes to enter the United States to live with their U.S. citizen or permanent resident spouse.
 The "CR" from CR1 stands for “conditional resident” and is applicable to couples who've been married for less than 2 years.
-The "IR" from IR1 stands for immediate relative and is applicable for couples who've been married 2 years or longer.
+The "IR" from IR1 stands for immediate relative and is applicable for couples who've been married for 2 years or longer.

 The CR1 / IR1 Visa Process

-There are a number of steps to the spousal visa process:
+There are 12 steps to the spousal visa process:

-- U.S. Citizenship and Immigration Services (USCIS) Filing - Petition is mailed to USCIS.
+- U.S. Citizenship and Immigration Services (USCIS) Filing - Form I-130 application is mailed to USCIS.

 - Notice of Action 1 (NOA1) - Petition is received by USCIS.

 - Notice of Action 2 (NOA2) - Petition is approved or denied by USCIS.

-- National Visa Center (NVC) Phase - USCIS forwards case to NVC and collects fees and documents.
+- National Visa Center (NVC) Phase - USCIS forwards cases to NVC and collects fees and documents.

-- NVC to Embassy - NVC forwards your case to the U.S. Embassy in the nation of origin.
+- NVC to Embassy - NVC forwards your case to the U.S. Embassy in the foreign spouse’s home country.

 - Embassy Letter - Embassy contacts you with further instructions.

 - Medical Exam - Foreign spouse schedules and completes required medical exam.

-- Embassy Interview - Foreign spouse is interviewed by the consular officer at the U.S. Embassy.
+- Embassy Interview - The foreign spouse is interviewed by the consular officer at the U.S. Embassy.

 - Visa Issued - The visa is pasted in the passport and the passport is returned to the foreign spouse.

-- Immigrant Fee - Immigrant fee is paid online.
+- Immigrant Fee - The immigrant fee is paid online.

 - Travel to U.S. - Foreign spouse has 6 months to enter the U.S.

-- Green Card Issued - Green card is mailed to home address within 2 to 4 weeks after arriving in the U.S.
+- Green Card Issued - The green card is mailed to home address within 2 to 4 weeks after arriving in the U.S.

-How long does it take to get a CR1 visa?
+How long does it take to get a CR1 and IR1 visa?

-Currently, as of 2023, the average timeline from the initial application to the time the visa is granted is 9 to 13 months.
+Currently, as of 2023, the average timeline from the initial application to the time the visa is granted is 17 months.